Learn powerful up to date methods from the experts that will stop bed bugs in their tracks and get rid of them for good.

 Even professional pest control companies generally expect at least two treatments to completely get rid of the bed bugs from your home.
 Why are bed bugs so hard to get rid of?
-There are several reasons that the bed bugs are notoriously hard to eliminate.
+There are several reasons that bed bugs are notoriously hard to eliminate.

 Here’s the deal:

 Pyrethroid (Pesticide) Resistant – Pyrethroids are a class of chemicals that are commonly used in pest management applications.
-Most pyrethroids have low toxicity to mammals (people and pets) and birds, are fast-acting and require low doses of active ingredient to kill insects.
+Most pyrethroids have low toxicity to mammals (people and pets) and birds, are fast-acting and require low doses of active ingredients to kill insects.
 However, some bed bugs have developed resistance to this class of chemicals.
 Entomologists have compared the death rates of bed bugs reared in the laboratory for 30 years (no exposure to pyrethroids) vs bed bugs collected from homes around the country.
 The lab-reared bed bugs had a 100% death rate when a pyrethroid insecticide was introduced.
 The field-collected bed bugs showed near immunity from the pyrethroid pesticides.
 There are varying degrees of resistance depending on the bed bug population, but all the experts agree that pyrethroid resistance contributes to the difficulty in getting rid of bed bugs.

 Bed Bugs Multiply Quickly – Another factor making it hard to get rid of bed bugs is how quickly they multiply.
 The number of eggs a female bed bug will lay in her life depends upon her access to blood meals.
 The average lifespan of a bed bug is about one year.
 Bed bugs usually feed every 3-7 days if a meal is available.
 One female can lay about 113 eggs in her lifetime.
 Under optimal conditions, a present host, and comfortable air-conditioned temperature, bed bug populations can double every 16 days.